particle-iot/docs/src/content/en/shared/firmware.md

 ### WiFi.listening()

-This will return `true` once `WiFi.listen()` has been called and will return `false` once the Core has been given some Wi-Fi credentials to try, either over USB or Smart Config.
+This will return `true` once `WiFi.listen()` has been called and will return `false` once the device has been given some Wi-Fi credentials to try, either over USB or Smart Config.

 ### WiFi.setCredentials()

 Allows the user to set credentials for the Wi-Fi network from within the code.
-These credentials will be added to the CC3000's memory, and the Core will automatically attempt to connect to this network in the future.
+These credentials will be added to the device's memory, and the device will automatically attempt to connect to this network in the future.

 ```cpp
 // Connects to an unsecured network.